pinodex/boardy-old/README.md

 ### Installation
 1. Clone this repository or download and extract the archive file.
 2. Install dependancies with composer.
-3. Visit http://example.com/install and proceed with the installation.
+3. Visit http://example.com/install/ or http://example.com/install/index.php and proceed with the installation.

 ### Development status
 This software is not in active development.
 I only work on this in my spare time.
 Therefore, not recommended for production use.